kubedb/docs/docs/guides/memcached/reconfigure-tls/reconfigure-tls.md

 # Reconfigure Memcached TLS/SSL (Transport Encryption)

-KubeDB supports reconfigure i.e. add, remove, update and rotation of TLS/SSL certificates for existing Memcached database via a MemcachedOpsRequest.
+KubeDB supports reconfigure i.e. `add, remove, update and rotation of TLS/SSL certificates` for existing Memcached database via a `MemcachedOpsRequest`.
 This tutorial will show you how to use KubeDB to reconfigure TLS/SSL encryption.

 ## Before You Begin